 Individuals who may be exposed to diphtheria at work must be fully immunised and should be offered a booster dose.
 Further boosters should be given every 10 years if risks persist.
 Workers who are unimmunised should undergo the complete vaccination schedule with subsequent antibody testing as proof of immunity.

+There are very few individuals who are unable to receive diphtheria-containing vaccines.
 The diphtheria vaccination should not be administered to patients with:

 - Confirmed anaphylactic reaction to diphtheria toxoid-containing vaccine.